JOHNNYMACONNY/ybf-studio/docs/user_guide.md

 ## 🎉 **Thank You!**

-Thank you for choosing AudioServiceApp for your audio production needs.
+Thank you for choosing YBF Studio for your audio production needs.
 We're committed to delivering the highest quality audio services and ensuring your complete satisfaction.

 **Happy creating!** 🎵✨